 The items above are just some examples of what can and cannot be imported.

-A complete list of products can be found in the weapons regulations (in Norwegian only)
+A complete list of products can be found in the firearms regulations (in Norwegian only)

 Duties and tax for importing firearms, parts thereof, and ammunition

-If the weapon was sent to you from abroad, you must pay VAT of 25 per cent.
+If the firearms was sent to you from abroad, you must pay VAT of 25 per cent.
 VAT is calculated based on the purchase price plus postage and shipping costs.
-Remember to carry your permit from the police or District Sheriff on your person when collecting and obtaining customs clearance for the weapon.
+Remember to carry your permit from the police or District Sheriff on your person when collecting and obtaining customs clearance for the firearms.